The Visitor (1979 film): Cast

-Atlanta radio personality Neal Boortz has a small role as a businessman, while fellow radio host Steve Somers has minor walk-on role.
+Atlanta radio personality Neal Boortz has a small role as a businessman, while fellow radio host Steve Somers has a minor walk-on role.
 Actor Franco Nero has an un-credited supporting role as an unnamed Christ analogue.

 Release

 Reissue

 The Visitor was released on DVD by independent distributor Code Red in November 2010.
 It was the first time the film had been presented in its uncut form in the United States.

 In 2013, independent distributor Drafthouse Films acquired the film.
 Drafthouse Films announced they would re-release the film in remastered form on October 31, 2013 with a VOD/digital and home entertainment release in January 2014.

 The film's soundtrack was released in 1978 in Italy and 1979 worldwide.

 Critical reception

 On review aggregator Rotten Tomatoes, The Visitor holds an approval rating of 78%, based on 18 reviews, and an average rating of 6.4/10.
 On Metacritic, the film has a weighted average score of 65 out of 100, based on 5 critics, indicating "generally positive reviews".

 Film.coms David Ehrlich referred to the film as "a remake of The Bad Seed as filtered through the acid-tinged mind of Alejandro Jodorowsky."
 Many of the set pieces in the film bear striking resemblances to contemporary releases.
 When the Visitor returns to his cosmic home, there is an extended light sequence that is modeled on the end of Close Encounters of the Third Kind.Trunick, Alan (2013).
-"The Visitor", Under the Radar Katy's ominous powers are rendered in the style of The Omen, and the conflict over her nature, with good winning out over evil due to the help of an elderly man, led critic Sean Axmaker to call the film an "Exorcist knock-off".
+"The Visitor", Under the Radar Katy Collins (Paige Conner)'s ominous powers are rendered in the style of The Omen, and the conflict over her nature, with good winning out over evil due to the help of Jerzy Colsowicz (John Huston), an elderly man, led critic Sean Axmaker to call the film an "Exorcist knock-off".
 The review cited other obvious influences on the film like Carrie, The Birds, and The Lady from Shanghai.